 Learning outcomes for this course include the ability to apply contingent rate models to real-world financial and insurance risk problems.
 Content emphasis is on the relationship between prospective cash flows and death or rights of survivorship.

-Overview of the Online Fundamentals of Actuarial Practice Program
+Fundamentals of Actuarial Practice Program

 Available through the Society of Actuaries (SOA), the online Fundamentals of Actuarial Practice (FAP) program is designed for individuals who wish to earn the Associate of the Society of Actuaries (ASA) credential and are currently involved in the actuarial profession.
 Introductory topics provide an overview of traditional areas of actuary practice, including property and casualty insurance, life insurance, retirement benefits and health insurance.
 Course content presents various aspects of the business environment and asks students to examine real-world actuarial issues by studying the control cycle as a framework for problem solving.
 Students learn practical techniques to assist in their day-to-day responsibilities as actuaries.